County-call prep

 • Intended use: [house, homestead, cabin, mobile home, RV while building, renovation, animals, etc.]

-• Main questions: zoning, access, septic, floodplain, driveway, permits, utilities, and recorded restrictions
+• Main questions: zoning, access, septic, floodplain, driveway, permits, utilities, recorded restrictions, and seller claims to verify

 • Ask: Which office handles each question, and what records or applications should I request before buying?